-Union level or in the four quadrants we have identified in Figure 1.
+Overall, in the light of our analysis we may say that there is no evidence of outright rejection of the euro or of the EU membership, either at the Union level or in the four quadrants we have identified in Figure 1.
 However, opinion polls do reveal resistance towards further political integration, which is critically distributed across the four quadrants.
 They identify a geo-economic cleavage of Europe carved by the economic crisis, though not only by the crisis, which is more nuanced and complex than the bipolar ones commonly used in economic analyses.

-3. From sentiments to votes
+3 From sentiments to votes

 In this section we move to the political scenario, and we map the results of the 2014 elections onto our subsets of the EU.
-The overlap between our reading of opinions put forward in section 2 and the actual votes is remarkable and quite informative with regard to the advocacy that the EZ political integration issues may obtain from the national political forces represented in the EU parliament.
+The overlap between our reading of opinions put forward in section 2 and the actual votes is broadly consistent with what one would expect comparing the countries location in the four quadrants and it is informative with regard to the advocacy that the EZ political integration issues may obtain from the national political forces represented in the EU parliament.

 In an effort to organise ideas into a stylised picture, at the cost of some simplification, we attribute the seats in the parliament to three main political aggregations: centre-right/right (CR/R), centre-left/left (CL/L) and No Euro (NE, meaning both 'no euro' or, more radically, 'no Europe').
 These aggregations are functional to our analysis of the issue of further political integration seen in its tension with respect to two other constitutive dimensions of the EU, democratic legitimacy and national sovereignty.
-As a fist broad characterisation, in the pursuit of further integration the CR/R parties are particularly concerned with losses of national sovereignty, the CL/L parties with losses of direct democratic control over the EU institutions, whilst the NE ones have a strong preference for preserving both national sovereignty and democratic control at the expense of integration.
-Table 5 reports the electoral results of these three aggregations in terms of seats on the basis of official statements and agreements for parliamentary groups.
+As a first broad characterisation, in the pursuit of further integration the CR/R parties are particularly concerned with losses of national sovereignty, the NE ones have a strong preference for preserving both national sovereignty and democratic control at the expense of integration.
+Table 6 reports the electoral results of these three aggregations in terms of seats on the basis of official statements and agreements for parliamentary groups.

 A critical problem is represented by the NE aggregation.
 Some parties outside the official agreements (classified as Others) are definitely anti-euro and anti-Europe (e.g. the Northern League in Italy and the Front National in France).
 NE + Others reach 13.3% of seats.
 Moreover, the respective right and left wing of the CR/R and CL/L aggregations are similarly opposed to the European limitations on popular sovereignty and national interests, and they are exposed to the NE's political pressure on their constituencies.
 According to Treib (2014) and Hobolt (2015), the so-called 'Eurosceptic parties' can be credited with up to 30% of the seats.
 The flip side of the coin is that they are heterogeneous in many other respects.
 In Hobolt's analysis, they locate themselves at the opposite ends of the right-left spectrum in most other issues, and express different oppositions and attitudes towards Europe.
 Thus official parliamentary groups constituted by these parties weigh as little as 6% (see Table 5).
-In the end, they contribute to paralysis, since they are unable to form a political coalition favouring the dissolution of the EU integration process, while possessing sufficient power, in the parliament and in society, to hamper any progress (Bertsou (2014), Hobolt (2015)).
+In the end, they contribute to paralysis, since they are unable to form a political coalition favouring the dissolution of the EU integration process, while possessing sufficient power, in the parliament and in society, to hamper any progress (Bertsou 2014, Hobolt 2015).